OvermindDL1/bucklescript-brunch/README.md

         // (optional)
         bsppx: "<path-to-bsppx>",

-        // This defaults to a global ocamldep on the $PATH, please make sure that OCaml is on the path
+        // This defaults to a global ocamldep on the $PATH unless bsdep exists in bs-platform,
+        // please make sure that OCaml is on the path otherwise.
         // (optional)
-        ocamldep: "<path-to-ocamldep>"
+        ocamldep: "<path-to-ocamldep>",

+        // This defaults to a global ocamlfind on the $PATH, please make sure that OCaml is on the path.
+        // (optional)
+        ocamlfind: "<path-to-ocamlfind>"
       },

       // The base working directory for the bsc source